What is the Environmental Act?

 Citizens can also play an essential role in holding decision-makers accountable by participating in public hearings and commenting on proposed environmental regulations and policies.

-The Environment Act is a vital regulatory framework for protecting the environment and promoting sustainable development.
+The Environmental Act is a vital regulatory framework for protecting the environment and promoting sustainable development.
 It has a long and rich history, and its provisions and requirements reflect the changing priorities and needs of the modern world.
-Everyone has a role to play in protecting the environment, and the Environment Act provides a valuable template for action.
+Everyone has a role to play in protecting the environment, and the Environmental Act provides a valuable template for action.